akmaz/ContactUsPage/README.md

 ### Running the test

-In order to perfom the testing, run main\TestScript.java file.
-It handles individual test cases located in the \testcases package.
+In order to perfom the testing, run main/TestScript.java file.
+It handles individual test cases located in the /testcases package.

 Address of a website being tested: http://automationpractice.com/index.php?controller=contact